How to Prepare Shrimp for Cooking | The Woks of Life

 - We already mentioned avoiding shrimp that has been thawed and possibly sitting out for a day or more.
 Buy from a busy shop, and ask your fishmonger if the shrimp were thawed that day, how long they have been out, and if they have ever been refrozen.

-- Wild-caught shrimp sound enticing, but remember that wild shrimp can have a thicker sand tract that must be completely removed.
+- Wild-caught shrimp sound enticing and are generally more flavorful, but remember that wild shrimp can have a thicker sand tract that must be completely removed.
 When in doubt, get more information from your vendor.

 - Shrimp should have a firm feel to them.
-Avoid shrimp that feel soft or even mushy to the touch.
+Avoid shrimp that feel soft or even mushy to the touch and never buy shrimp if you smell any hint on ammonia, which means they have already started to spoil.

 - Buy from a trusted source!
 It’s best to buy from a fish market that you know, where you frequently shop.
 They will have to see you again, so chances are they will give you the best product, service and advice.